 Plot Necessity.
 It's really okay to force your players to fall for a trap if it's a scene delivery trap as described above.
 It is a reduction of player agency, but that's okay!
 We can do that sometimes!
 Especially if it serves the point of handing agency right back to them, in a position they normally wouldn't find themselves in.
 I once designed a series of solo challenges for my players that would have highlighted their individual strengths and brought some really "how do you handle this with no support?" questions to the table, but I let them have cues that they were about to be split up and they choice to bail on it.
 Which was fine.
 Totally fine.
 I don't still regret, to this day, letting them opt out of really heartfelt and personal trials.
 It's fine.

 Skill Choices.
 At some point in your long-running campaign, you'll look at your player's sheets and realize that they picked some skills they have literally never rolled.
-If that includes the Investigation/Thieves Tools proficiencies, and you've never run a trap, you've failed to meet that player's expectations of a game experience they will have.
+If that includes the Investigation/Thieves Tools proficiencies, and you've never run a trap, you've failed to meet that player's expectations of a game experience that they will have.
 But even for the more unusual skills, coming up with traps that make bizarre use of them is great fun and a more personal DMing style.
 Whether that means having the players jump from wire to wire inside a giant piano playing a song the bard recognizes, or connecting the safe way to bypass a blade corridor back to some historical practice encoded in the wall engravings, it's a much more memorable affair than "dex save or take damage."